1978 in Afghanistan: Events

-June 1978

-Taraki attempts to purge the ruling PDPA of prominent leaders of the Parcham wing of the party.
+June - Taraki attempts to purge the ruling PDPA of prominent leaders of the Parcham wing of the party.
 Some are sent abroad as ambassadors, including Deputy Prime Minister Babrak Karmal, who is appointed ambassador to Czechoslovakia.

-July 1978

-Taraki's reform program - which threatened to undermine basic Afghan cultural patterns - and political repression having antagonized large segments of the population, the first major uprising occurs in Nurestan.
+July - Taraki's reform program and political repression having antagonized large segments of the population, the first major uprising occurs in Nurestan.
 Other revolts, largely uncoordinated, spread throughout all of Afghanistan's provinces, and periodic explosions rock Kabul and other major cities.

-August 17, 1978

-It is announced that the Defense Minister, Gen. Abdul Qadir, one of the coup leaders, has been arrested after the discovery of an alleged plot to overthrow the government.
+August - Defense Minister, Gen. Abdul Qadir, one of the coup leaders, is arrested after the discovery of an alleged plot to overthrow the government.
 Qadir also belonged to the Parcham faction.

-December 5, 1978

-After two days of talks in Moscow, Taraki and Brezhnev sign a treaty called the Soviet-Afghan Friendship treaty, which commits their countries to a 20-year treaty of friendship and cooperation.
+December - After two days of talks in Moscow, Taraki and Leonid Brezhnevs ign a treaty called the Soviet-Afghan Friendship treaty, which commits their countries to a 20-year treaty of friendship and cooperation.
 Among other things, both nations pledge to continue "to develop cooperation in the military field on the basis of appropriate agreements."
 Article 4 of the treaty justified Soviet intervention in the case of outside armed invasion, and this article was used by Soviets in 1979 to justify their invasion of the country.
 Taraki says Afghanistan will remain officially non-aligned.
 However, most political observers believe that Taraki's favourable view of Marxism signifies much more than a mere continuation of Afghanistan's traditional economic ties with its powerful Soviet neighbour to the north.